Procedure types

 Stimulus typesRequired multi-select.
 Choices: Gratings, Natural images, LED flashes, Checkerboard, Full-field flashes, Moving bars, Flicker, Other.
 No duplicate selections.
 Select the visual stimulus types used in this paradigm.
 Multiple types may be selected.

-Presentation deviceOptional string.
+Presentation devicestring.
 Options: Monitor, LED panel, Projector, Head-mounted display, Fiber-coupled light source, Other.
 Device or method used to present the visual stimuli to the subject.

-Stimulation contextOptional string.
+Stimulation contextstring.
 Options: Passive, Behavioral task, Closed-loop, Anesthetized, Free behavior.
 Experimental condition in which visual stimulation occurred.

 Coordinates